minio/minio/docs/sts/keycloak.md

 - Check that `account` client_id has the role 'admin' assigned in the "Service Account Roles" tab.

-After that, you will be able to obtain an access token for the Admin REST API using client_id and client_secret:
+After that, you will be able to obtain an id_token for the Admin REST API using client_id and client_secret:

 ```
 curl \